 Engine and Transmission Options

-The 1.2-litre Revotron petrol models are fitted with efficient 1193 cc engines with 5-speed manual transmission, which produce 89bhp with a torque of 140Nm.
-Among the diesel versions, the 1.3-litre Multijet 1248 cc engine produces a stunning 74 bhp with a torque of 190 Nm.
-The 1.3-litre Multijet diesel with a 5-speed manual transmission produces 89 bhp with a whooping 200 Nm torque, while the 1.3-litre Multijet diesel car with an automated manual transmission (AMT) develops 89 bhp power with 200 Nm torque.
+The 1.2-liter Revotron petrol models are fitted with efficient 1193 cc engines with 5-speed manual transmission, which produce 89bhp with a torque of 140Nm.
+Among the diesel versions, the 1.3-liter Multijet 1248 cc engine produces a stunning 74 bhp with a torque of 190 Nm.
+The 1.3-liter Multijet diesel with a 5-speed manual transmission produces 89 bhp with a whopping 200 Nm torque, while the 1.3-liter Multijet diesel car with an automated manual transmission (AMT) develops 89 bhp power with 200 Nm torque.

-Keeping in mind the passengers’ safety, Tata Motors has added several safety features such as duel Supplemental Restraint system (SRS) air bags, Ultrasonic Rear Parking Sensors, Speed Sensing Auto Door Lock, advanced 9th Generation Anti Lock Breaking System (ABS) and Electronic Brake-force distribution (EBD), front fog lamps, alloy wheels and climate control.
+Keeping in mind the passengers’ safety, Tata Motors has added several safety features such as duel Supplemental Restraint system (SRS) airbags, Ultrasonic Rear Parking Sensors, Speed Sensing Auto Door Lock, advanced 9th Generation Anti Lock Braking System (ABS) and Electronic Brake-force Distribution (EBD), front fog lamps, alloy wheels and climate control.